MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Abstract

 \section{Abstract}

-We present \MixtureVitae{}, an open‑access pretraining corpus built to minimize legal risk while providing strong model performance. \MixtureVitae{} follows a risk‑mitigated sourcing strategy that combines public‑domain and permissively licensed text (e.g., CC‑BY/Apache) with carefully justified low‑risk additions (e.g., government works and EU TDM‑eligible sources), alongside targeted instruction, reasoning and synthetic data with documented provenance.
-We detail a transparent, multi‑stage pipeline for license‑aware filtering, safety and quality screening, and domain‑aware mixing, and we release the dataset and curation recipes to support reproducible research.
-In controlled experiments using the open‑sci‑ref training protocol (fixed architectures at 130M/400M/1.3B/1.7B parameters; training budgets of 50B and 300B tokens), models trained on \MixtureVitae{} consistently outperform other permissive datasets across a suite of standard benchmarks, and at the 1.7B/300B setting they surpass FineWeb‑Edu and approach DCLM in the later stages of training.
-Performance is particularly strong on math/code and competitive on QA tasks.
-These results demonstrate that permissive‑first, risk‑mitigated data provides a practical and legally mitigated foundation for training capable LLMs, reducing reliance on indiscriminate web scraping without sacrificing competitiveness.
+We present \MixtureVitae{}, an open‑access\footnote{ \href{https://github.com/ontocord/mixturevitae}{https://github.com/ontocord/mixturevitae}} pretraining corpus built to minimize legal risk while providing strong downstream performance. \MixtureVitae{} follows a permissive‑first, risk‑mitigated sourcing strategy that combines public‑domain and permissively licensed text (e.g., CC‑BY/Apache) with carefully justified low‑risk additions (e.g., government works and EU TDM‑eligible sources). \MixtureVitae{} adopts a simple, single-stage pretraining recipe that integrates a large proportion of permissive synthetic instruction and reasoning data—signals typically introduced during post-training and generally scarce in permissive web corpora.
+We categorize all sources into a three-tier scheme that reflects varying risk levels and provide shard-level provenance metadata to enable risk-aware usage.
+In controlled experiments using the open‑sci‑ref training protocol (fixed architectures and hyperparameters; 50B and 300B token budgets across 130M–1.7B parameters), models trained on \MixtureVitae{} consistently outperform other permissive datasets across a suite of standard benchmarks, and at the 1.7B-parameters/300B-tokens setting, they surpass FineWeb‑Edu and approach DCLM late in training.
+Performance is particularly strong on MMLU and on math and code benchmarks: a 1.7B model pretrained on 300B \MixtureVitae{} tokens matches or exceeds a strong 1.7B instruction‑tuned baseline on GSM8K, HumanEval, and MBPP, despite using over 36$\times$ fewer tokens (300B vs.\ $\approx$11T).
+Supported by a thorough decontamination analysis, these results show that permissive‑first data with high instruction and reasoning density, tiered by licensing and provenance-related risk, can provide a practical and risk-mitigated foundation for training capable LLMs, reducing reliance on broad web scrapes without sacrificing competitiveness.